xinwenfu/VChat_DEP/README.md

    * `sub ax,ax`: Subtract ax from itself and store the result in ax (Should be 0).

 2. Add the assembled instructions to the [TRUN](https://github.com/DaintyJet/VChat_TRUN) exploit as shown in [exploit1.py](./SourceCode/exploit1.py).
 Here we have simply added the assembly instructions to the point in the buffer located after we have returned back to the stack.
 This is no different from the previous TRUN exploits we have observed previously.
-3. Attach VChat to the Immunity debugger and run the exploit against our VChat server and observe the results.
+3. Attach VChat to the Immunity debugger, run the exploit against our VChat server, and observe the results.

 	https://github.com/DaintyJet/VChat-DEP/assets/60448620/087314aa-039f-4515-a7a0-0567f5bcd7f4

-   1. Click on the black button highlighted below, and enter in the address we decided in the previous step.
+   1. Click on the black button highlighted below, and enter the address we decided in the previous step.

       <img src="Images/I16.png" width=600>